Frequently Asked Questions

 What results can I expect?

-Together we will achieve a soft natural enhancement of your eyes, brows and lips.
+Your technician is looking to achieve a soft natural enhancement of your eyes, brows, lips and areola.
 Final results cannot be determined until all applications are completed.

 There is usually some redness and swelling which will subside quickly.
 Individuals vary.